TeyimPila/Opinionated/README.md

 * React Confirm

 ## Rationale
-When I first started developing React applications I was not so happy with the un-opinionated nature of the thing.
-What I would have really liked was a starter kit that had the lot.
+When I first started developing React applications I was not so happy with the un-opinionated nature of the thing, what I would have liked was a starter kit that had the lot.

-The learning curve is like a cliff face.
-Once I got a handle on it, I decided that I should pull together a complete real-world-ish example, starting with a db, a matching Web API and finally a complete and working React app with all of the major components you would need to include to do anything meaningful.
+I decided that I should pull together a complete real-world-ish example, starting with a db, a matching Web API and finally a complete and working React app with all of the major components you would need to include to do anything meaningful.

-To use all of the components I have provided you will need SQL Server and Visual Studio installed.
-Otherwise the app will run but nothing will work.
-You may need to change the url in env.local.
-There are a lot of getting started tutorials for them out there, so I'm not going to cover installing the tools.

 ## Database
 The db for this project is very simple.